 Find Hope for the Future

 Both homelessness and addiction can make the future feel bleak.
-Getting sober turns this completely around, and you will find that your stay at a detox center helps you to start rebuilding your belief that life is good.
+Getting sober turns this completely around.
+Your stay at a detox center can help you to start rebuilding your belief that life is good.
 Your counseling team will help you to begin to put together a plan for how you can live safely and sober after treatment.

-When you enter rehab as a homeless person, you are connected to resources that can help you to begin to find a job, a home and renew your family relationships.
+When you enter a detox center as a homeless person, you are connected to resources.
+The resources can help you with your addiction, help you find a job, a home and renew your family relationships.
 While it will not be easy, you can expect to continue to improve your life after your treatment is complete by continuing to follow the plan that your team helps you put together for getting your life back on track.